RMT ε‑Band Acceptance (Edge Risk Score)

 • rmt.status / rmt.stable and rmt.epsilon_violations for pass/fail context.

-• resolved_policy.rmt.{margin,deadband,epsilon_by_family} — resolved thresholds archived with the cert.
+• resolved_policy.rmt.{margin,deadband,epsilon_by_family} — resolved thresholds archived with the report bundle.

 Edge cases